 - Get interested in the nature of things.
 Look up some fun facts about the changing seasons.
 For example: the scientific adjectives of the four calendar-based seasons are vernal for spring, estival for summer, autumnal for autumn and hibernal for winter.
 How interesting!
 Perhaps learn about the different ways that animals prepare for seasonal change.
 Choose topics that are inspiring to you that you’ve always wanted to know more about.
 Share your knowledge with others.

 - Turn this time of change into an opportunity for growth.
 Be prepared for those down days when you’re already wishing for the next summer season.
 Give yourself a short lesson on mindfulness.
 Try a mindfulness app like Headspace or Calm.
 Or, try journaling about the things you are thankful for this season.
 Think outside of yourself.
 Ask others how they manage the changes that come with the season’s modifications and learn from them.

 - Give yourself time to adjust.
-Enjoy feeling like you’ve gained an hour on Sunday, November 3 for daylight saving time.
+It may take a few weeks to get over the summer blues, but find small joys along the way.
+Enjoy feeling like you’ve gained an hour on Sunday, November 7 for daylight saving time.
 Eating right, exercising and feeling well rested will be in your best interest for optimal health and sense of wellbeing during this period.

 If what you’re feeling in August and September is more than just the end of summer blues, make sure to review these seven signs of a possible mental health condition.
 Your health insurance company can also be a resource for mental health help.
 At Priority Health, we help our members understand what help is available, what their plan will cover and how to find counselors or behavioral health care providers to meet their needs.

 Log in to your member account or call the number on the back of your member ID card for more information.
 Not a Priority Health member?
 Check with your insurance provider.
 For Michiganders in need of free or low-cost mental health, the Michigan Department of Health and Human Services has a county map of community mental health service programs.